Return to Page A A A A M L XL

 Students will spend the following amount of time in Design and Technology over a two week cycle:

 Students cover a range of projects in Design Technology over the year.
-Within Textiles Technology and Food Preparation and Nutrition groups are in a carousel system.

 Assessment arrangements for Key Stage 3 Design and Technology